uncas/Uncas.Automation/Source/Flows/PersonalAssistant/Readme.md

 # Personal assistant

-This folder contains an AI assistant that can do various actions based on the user's input.
+This folder contains the script for an AI assistant that can do various actions based on the user's input.

 The assistant can perform the following actions:
 - Check mail (gmail)
 - Create mail drafts (gmail)
 - Retrieve Jira issues
 - Create Jira issues
-- Search Google documents (currently hard-coded to my locally cached documents)
+- Search documents (currently hard-coded to my locally cached documents)
 - Search arXiv.org
 - Get the news (from Danish news site https://www.dr.dk/nyheder)
 - Get the current location (based on IP address)
 - Get the weather at a given location
-- Find out where you can stream a certain movie (currently hard-coded to Denmark and my streaming providers)
+- Find out where a certain movie can be streamed (currently hard-coded to Denmark and my streaming providers)

 The assistant can reason about how to do a sequence of actions, for example if I ask about the weather it will first find my location and then find the weather at that location.
 (See example conversation + more in the Examples section below.)

-The assistant leverages the LLM capabilities of Chat GPT, so it can handle other languages as well; I have tested it with Danish and English.

 ## Examples